Celebrity Body Types: Naomi Campbell (Naomi Elaine Campbell)

 Unscientific/Nonsense Body Types Rough Correlations: Mesomorph, Kibbe/Flamboyant Natural, Hormone/Ovary

-Celebrity Naomi Campbell shows off her Body Type One (BT1) figure/shape during her vacation at the beach with friends and family including her ex-boyfriend Vladislav Doronin.
+Celebrity Naomi Campbell shows off her Body Type One (BT1) shape figure/physique during her vacation at the ocean with friends and family including her ex-boyfriend Vladislav Doronin.
 The candid images reveal no signs of skinny fat (cellulite, thin fat, loose skin, saggy skin, crepey skin, normal weight obesity) anywhere on her body.
-The full development of her vertebra/posture and muscles/muscle mass is obvious.
+The full development of her vertebra (posture) and muscles/muscle mass is obvious.

 Science recognizes that one pound of muscle burns six calories daily, but one pound of fat/skinny fat only burns two to three calories.
-Which directly affects metabolism.
-Even since giving birth to her first child, having so many developed vertebrae, muscles, and muscle mass assists greatly in terms of metabolism (BMR) and metabolic rate, including aging gracefully.
+Which directly affects metabolism (the more skinny fat and fat, the slower the metabolism).
+Even since giving birth to her first child, having so many developed vertebrae, muscles, and muscle mass assists greatly in terms of metabolism/metabolic rate (BMR), including aging gracefully.

-BMI and genetics/DNA are important.
-But diet, exercise, and lifestyle also matter.
-It will be interesting to see how well Naomi Campbell maintains her body shape figure as she continues to age.
+Genetics/genes/DNA are important.
+But diet, exercise, metabolism, lifestyle, and BMI also matter.
+It will be interesting to see how well Naomi Campbell maintains her body shape figure/physique as she continues to age.